Collecting Both Workers’ Compensation and Retirement

 Temporary vs. Permanent Disability Benefits

-Retirement can have diverse effects on different disability benefits received through workers’ compensation.
+injured man filling out a form for workers compensation benefits in New York stateRetirement can have diverse effects on different disability benefits received through workers’ compensation.
 It’s important to distinguish between temporary and permanent disability benefits in this context.

 Permanent disability benefits, however, are a bit different.
 These are meant for workers who cannot return to their previous job or any other job due to a work-related injury or illness.
-If you retire while receiving these benefits, the impact depends on whether your retirement was voluntary or involuntary, as discussed earlier.
+If you retire while receiving these benefits, the impact depends on whether your retirement is voluntary or involuntary, as discussed earlier.

 How Workers’ Comp Affects Social Security Retirement Benefits